ISSN 1008-5548

 Abstract

-Objective Global saline-alkali land is extensive, with China alone having approximately 99 million hectares of such land, exacerbated by climate change and improper agricultural practices, posing a primary constraint on agricultural development in arid regions.
+Objective Global saline-alkali land covers extensive areas, with China alone having approximately 99 million hectares of such land.
+This issue is exacerbated by climate change and improper agricultural practices, posing a primary constraint on agricultural development in arid regions.
 Gypsum is recognized as an economical and environmentally friendly chemical amendment for saline-alkali soils.
-This study investigates the impact of desulfurized gypsum on the physicochemical properties of 0-40 cm soil in desert saline-alkali areas of Xinjiang, aiming to elucidate its role in soil improvement.
+This study investigates the impact of desulfurized gypsum on the physicochemical properties of soil within the 0~40 cm depth range in desert saline-alkali areas of Xinjiang, aiming to elucidate its role in soil improvement and carbon sequestration.
 Furthermore, this research aims to reveal the quantitative relationship between the application rate of desulfurized gypsum and soil organic and inorganic carbon content and reserves, as well as the influence of various environmental factors on soil improvement processes.
-These findings will provide a scientific basis for the amelioration and carbon sequestration of saline-alkali soils in arid regions, thereby mitigating the adverse effects of soil salinization on agricultural productivity.
+These findings will provide a scientific basis for the amelioration and carbon sequestration of salinealkali soils in arid regions, thereby mitigating the adverse effects of soil salinization on agricultural productivity.

 Keywords:saline-soline soils; flue gas desulphurization gypsum; soil improvement; soil carbon sequestration